charlottekruess/Seattle-Library-Batch-Processing/README.md

-## Seattle-Library-Batch-Processing
+# Seattle-Library-Batch-Processing
 This project was developed in relation to the big data management course at the IT University of Copenhagen.
-It is designed as a Apache Spark application to run queries efficiently on a 11GB large dataset, specifically the [Seattle Library Collection Inventory](https://www.kaggle.com/city-of-seattle/seattle-library-collection-inventory).
+It is designed as an Apache Spark application to run queries efficiently on a 11GB large dataset, specifically the [Seattle Library Collection Inventory](https://www.kaggle.com/city-of-seattle/seattle-library-collection-inventory).
 Utilizing Spark Dataframes, the application handles 3 different queries:
 + Q1: Finding total number of items in the library inventory per author in the Input Dataset
 + Q2: Finding the total number of checkout occurrences for eachitem type specified by a Format (Format Group + Format SubGroup)
 + Q3: Finding the top k locations that have the highest numbersof checkout records